menuDecorMatters

 Revamping your space, regardless of season, always begins with removing clutter.
 This includes everything from outdated clothing and shoes to unused furniture and decorations.

-Ryan Knoll, the owner of Tidy Casa, suggests, “Before cleaning, make a checklist of all the areas that aren't normally cleaned.
-A list will help keep you on track and ensure everything is cleaned.”
+Ryan Knoll from Tidy Casa suggests, “Before cleaning, make a checklist of all the areas that aren't normally cleaned.
+A list will help you stay on track and make sure you clean everything.

-Checklists provide organization and make the process more productive and satisfying.
-With so many spaces in our home, it is easy to forget some spots.
-Lists transform a big and daunting task into realistic, smaller chores that can also be prioritized according to personal schedule.
+A deep cleaning checklist helps organize tasks, making the process more productive and satisfying.
+With so many spaces in our homes, it is easy to forget some spots.
+Spring cleaning lists break down a big task into smaller chores that can be prioritized based on personal schedules.

 3. Involve the Whole Family